Tech lift to productivity overlooked? The Fed doesn't think so

 SAN FRANCISCOSteve Gutmann used to have a basement that he never used.
 His Honda Civic sat idle in front of his Portland, Ore. house.

-Now strangers use Getaround.com to book Gutmann’s $6-an-hour car for errands and travelers stay in his newly refurbished basement apartment, listed at $115 a night on AirBnb.
+Now strangers use Getaround.com to book Gutmann’s $6-an-hour car for errands and travellers stay in his newly refurbished basement apartment, listed at $115 (73.75 pounds) a night on AirBnb.
 Gutmann and a business partner are developing a new app that lets people get more use out of their possessions.

 The apps mean "pretty significant productivity gains for a full range of things, from empty rooms to idle cars and bikes and all the other things that are marooned in people's garages," Gutmann says.